kuhchung/kuhchung.github.io/pages/armory/index.md

 # The Armory

 Welcome to my armory!
-This is a compilation of useful loadouts that I either discovered or was given.
+This is a compilation of useful endgame loadouts that I either discovered or was given.
 If you're looking for a functional set, look no further!

 My goal for all of these sets is to *not* dictate what talismans you must use, whenever possible.
 Greatsword users, beware.
 You're gonna need a tali.